zyang310/comp423-course-notes/docs/tutorials/go-setup.md

 ### Step 2: Running the code

-Because programs in Go are packages, we will first have to turn `main.go` into a package!
+Before we start, lets first initialize our go project.

 Making sure you are in your `first-go-project` directory, then in your terminal, run the following command.

 ```bash
 go mod init main.go
 ```
+!!! note "what does go mod do?
+    the `go mod init` command is used to initialize a new module in your project.
+It creates a new `go.mod` file in your current directory.
+Each Go module is defined by a `go.mod` file that describes the module's properties, including its dependencies on other modules as well as define the module's import path.
+You can manage your dependencies with other `go mod` commands (e.g., `go mod tidy`, `go get`, etc).

-Now that you have turned your `main.go` into a package, you can now run it!
+Now that you have initialize your project to use Go modules.
+It's time to finally run your code!
+Let's enter the directory containing `main.go`

 ```bash
 cd go-hello-423
 ```
 Now in your terminal, run the following command to run your program.

 ```bash
 go run main.go